timroberton/hhfa-demo/README.md

 This is the first version of the HHFA Analysis Platform, which allows you to:

-1. Upload a HHFA dataset file (a Stata .dta file from the CSPro survey tool),
+1. Upload a HHFA dataset (a Stata .dta file exported from the CSPro survey tool),
-2. Click "Run", to analyze the dataset with either the default or custom configuration, and
+2. Click "Run", to analyze the dataset with the default or custom configuration, and
 3. View analysis outputs and download a report.

 ## Example dataset